ngangawairimu/Customer-and-sale-Analysis-/README.md

 ### Inactive Customer Segmentation

-Finds the top 200 customers (by total amount) who haven’t ordered in the last 365 days.
+Finding the top 200 customers (by total amount) who haven’t ordered in the last 365 days.

 ### Customer Activity Status

-Adds a column to mark customers as 'active' or 'inactive' based on their order history in the last 365 days.
+Adding  a column to mark customers as 'active' or 'inactive' based on their order history in the last 365 days.
 Returns top 500 rows.

 ### North American Active Customers

-Lists active North American customers with:
+Listing  active North American customers with:
 - Orders totaling $2500+ (with Tax) or
 - 5+ orders

-Splits address into AddressLine1, address_no, Address_st.
+Spliting address into AddressLine1, address_no, Address_st.
 Orders by country, state, and last order date.

 ## Sales Reporting